 This is not the only pareve pitfall for an unassuming kosher consumer.
 There are many other factors to be aware of when dining at a fleishig restaurant.
 Just as a fryer can be used for both meat and pareve products, so can the knives that are used to cut salad vegetables.
-Also, frying pans used between cutlets and vegetables, or ovens that cook any number of meat and pareve food items interchangeably, would […]
+Also, frying pans used between cutlets and vegetables, or ovens that cook any number of meat and pareve food […]

 The scene is ever so common in Jewish homes.
 A delicious meal is served and followed by mayim achronim .
 Then one of the participants of the mezuman proclaims, “ Rabosai mir vellin bentchen ” (Gentlemen, let us recite Birchas Hamazon ), and everyone present responds.

 The basic halachos are well known.
 If three men who have reached the age of Bar Mitzvah eat bread together, they form a “ mezuman. ” One of them, known as the “ mezamein ” is the leader.
 If there are ten men, “ Elokeinu ” is added by the mezamein between the words “ Nevoraych ” and “ She’ochalnu ”, and by the rest of the group between “ Baruch ” and “ She’achalnu ”.